FMazzoni/gmail-datalake-extractor/docs/DEPLOYMENT.md

 4. Set up automated backups for PostgreSQL and DuckLake data
 5. Configure proper resource limits and health checks
 6. Use a container orchestration platform (Kubernetes, Docker Swarm)
+7. Configure custom data paths and schema names for your environment
+8. Monitor background task processing and implement task persistence (Redis/database)